 Insurance Pensions & Investments (IP&I) is the Lloyds Banking Group business unit to which the Company belongs.
 It helps millions of customers with their long-term protection, retirement and investment needs.
 It has a strong heritage, helping customers every day with their diverse and critical needs, including life insurance, pensions, investments and general insurance.
-Further information on Lloyds Banking Group's initiatives can be found in the Strategic Report of Lloyds Banking Group's 2024 Annual Report and Accounts available on its website.
+Further information on Lloyds Banking Group's initiatives can be found in the Strategic Report within the Lloyds Banking Group Annual Report and Accounts for 2024, available on the Lloyds Banking Group website.